ga-wdi-lessons/sql-intro/sql_basics.md

 **Concepts**
 - Explain what a database is and why you would use one
-- Explain how a DBMS, a database, and SQL relate to one another
+- Explain how a DBMS, a database and SQL relate to one another
 - Describe a database schema and how it relates to tables, rows and columns

 **Mechanics**